 The International School in Manila (ISM) introduced the ICARE week in 1998 in their school.
 ICARE stands for International Community Actively Responding to their Environment.
 The idea is to expose their students to the diverse communities and social realities of the Philippines.
 Over the years, hundreds of students have traveled as far north as Sagada to help preserve the thousand-year old rice terraces, and as far south as Negros Occidental to build day-care centers for children.

 Stairway’s ICARE collaboration with ISM started with the presentation of Goldtooth, A Street Children’s Musical in 1999.
-The following year, in 2000, Stairway hosted an ICARE event for the first time, bringing children from diverse backgrounds for a weeklong exposure and interaction.
+The following year, in 2000, Stairway hosted an ICARE event for the first time, bringing children from diverse backgrounds to the training and resource center for a weeklong exposure and interaction.
 It was a social experiment and a great challenge in our search for new approaches of advocacy in promoting children’s rights, and the main objective was to alter perspectives and stereotypes and develop sympathy, solidarity and friendships.
 It was such a success for everybody involved that it has become an annual event ever since.
 Further, as a result of former ISM teachers and students desiring to introduce the concept and the activity to their next school destination, we have had camps with students from India, Egypt, Korea, Singapore, Yale and Harvard, USA, most of them still ongoing.

 Youth For Change Camps